HGTS-Former: Hierarchical HyperGraph Transformer for Multivariate Time Series Analysis: Experiments

 \subsection{Visualization}

+As shown in Fig.~\ref{fig:imputationResult}, we visualize the imputation results of ETTh1 and ETTh2 at different mask rates.
+We can find that our method achieves SOTA performance on imputation tasks, thanks to the effective capture of temporal patterns within variables and relationships between variables by HGTS-Former.
+As shown in Fig.~\ref{fig:ComparTimerXL}, we provide the prediction cases of our proposed HGTS-Former and Timer-XL~\cite{liu2024timer-xl} on 672-pred-96 and 672-pred-192.
+We can see that the performance of our model is better than that of Timer-XL~\cite{liu2024timer-xl}, as our model is better at capturing the temporal patterns when facing extreme changes.
 As shown in Fig.~\ref{fig:hierarchicalhypergraph}, we show the confidence matrix during the hierarchical hypergraph construction process and the completed hypergraph.
 HGTS-Former can effectively aggregate similar temporal patterns within variables and capture the dynamic correlation between different variables.

-And we show the imputation results of ETTh1 and ETTh2 at different mask rates in Fig.~\ref{fig:imputationResult}.
-Thanks to the effective capture of temporal patterns within variables and relationships between variables by HGTS-Former, our method achieves SOTA performance on imputation tasks.
-This demonstrates the powerful capabilities of our model on other time series tasks.

-As shown in Fig.~\ref{fig:ComparTimerXL}, we show the prediction cases of HGTS-Former (ours) and Timer-XL~\cite{liu2024timer-xl} on 672-pred-96 and 672-pred-192.
-From Fig.~\ref{fig:ComparTimerXL}, we can see that the performance of our model is better than that of Timer-XL~\cite{liu2024timer-xl}.
-Our model is better able to capture the temporal patterns when facing extreme changes.
-For example, in Fig.~\ref{fig:ComparTimerXL} ETTh1:672-pred-96, our model is closer to the ground truth when predicting extreme values.